berlinonline/converjon/README.md

 ###Server
  * `server.port`: port for the server to listen on
- * `server.instance_name`: the name of this server that will be displayed on the status page.
+ * `server.instance_name`: the name of this server that will be displayed on the status page
+ * `server.timout`: global timeout for incoming requests

     If not set, a random name will be generated.